The Royal Tomb of Tu Duc, a poetic place in Hue city

-- on Oct 9, 2019 By: Bảo Ngọc
+- on Oct 10, 2019 By: BN

 From the palace of Eternity to the palace of Modesty

 Also called Khiem Lang, Tu Duc tomb is known by its great beauty, its enchanting natural setting that reflects the romanticism of the ruler.
-Besides, Tu Duc himself designed his tomb, the construction of which took almost two years and the participation of 50,000 soldiers.
+Besides, Tu Duc himself designed his tomb, the construction of which took almost two years and wih the participation of 50,000 soldiers.
 Located in the middle of a pine forest and measuring over 12 hectares, the site consists of a lake, an island and extensive gardens.
 It also includes 50 architectural constructions spread over with a wide variety of plants.
-First named palace of Eternity, it was later named palace of Modesty because of violent criticism from the intellectuals of the court following the revolts of workers which was repressed in a real bloodbath.
+First named palace of Eternity, it was later named palace of Modesty because of violent criticism from the intellectuals of the court following the revolts of workers which were repressed in a massacre.

 + The most interesting way that can get there is by bike.
-It is a very beautiful journey that can be combined with the visit of other tombs and some sightseeing places like the Pagoda of the Celestial Lady and the garden houses of Hue.
+It is a very beautiful journey that can be combined with the visit of other tombs and some sightseeing places like the Pagoda of the Celestial Lady and the garden houses of Hue